-In Citizens Advice, we use the term “social policy” to cover those issues arising from work with customers where it appears that there is an underlying problem with a policy, service or practice.
+We are perhaps less known for the impact we can have on changing those policies and practices that can be unfair, or unjust.
 For example, if many customers are having difficulty completing a form it may be because the form is too difficult to understand.
-If it was clearer and simpler it may save customers time and it could also save the council or government department or utility company money as receiving forms with errors takes time to sort out.
+If it was clearer and simpler, it may save customers time.
+It could also save the council, government department or utility company money by minimising errors in forms.